Our Sponsors

 How Pediatricians Screen for Autism

-Your child's pediatric primary health care provider will start screening your baby for signs of developmental or communication challenges like autism spectrum disorder (ASD) at his or her very first well-child visit
+Your child's pediatrician may start checking your child for signs of developmental or communication differences like autism spectrum disorder (ASD) at their very first well-child visit.

-The American Academy of Pediatrics (AAP) recommends screening all children for ASD at the 18 and 24-month well-child visits in addition to regular developmental surveillance and screening.
-This type of screening can identify children with significant developmental and behavioral challenges early, when they may benefit most from intervention, as well as those with other developmental difficulties.
-For screening to be effective, it must be applied to all children – not only those with symptoms.
+In addition to this regular developmental surveillance and screening, the American Academy of Pediatrics (AAP) recommends screening all children for autism at the 18- and 24-month well-child visits.
+This type of screening can identify children with significant developmental and behavioral differences early, when they may benefit most from early supports and services.

-There are multiple different tools your provider can choose to screen for ASD.
-While the AAP does not endorse any specific ASD screening tool over another, here are some your child's provider may use:
+There are various tools your provider can choose to screen for autism.
+While the AAP does not endorse any specific screening tool over another, here are some your child's provider may use:

 • Ages and Stages Questionnaires SE-2 (ASQ-SE2)